 But everyone’s gotta do what they gotta do, right?
 If two days in Budapest is all you have then two days in Budapest it shall be!

 And I’m here, with my experience of many visits to this Hungarian city, to give you my two day itinerary for visiting Budapest.

-Disclosure - Some recommendations may have been discovered during a hosted trip and this post may contain some affiliate links.
-As ever, all thoughts and opinions are truly my own, otherwise what's the point?!
+Disclosure – Some recommendations may have been discovered during a hosted trip and this post contains affiliate links, which means that if you book through them, we may earn a small commission at no extra cost to you.
+As ever, all thoughts and opinions are truly my own, otherwise what’s the point?!

 Good morning Budapest!
 There truly is no better place to greet the city than on top of Castle Hill amid the cream stone and archways of the Fishermen’s Bastion.
 Since we’re not the first to have noticed this, the place does attract a good crowd.

 The best advice?
 Get up early and get there first.
 A stay at the Hilton Budapest (found and booked for me as day one of my cruise with Avalon Waterways) makes this easy.
 It’s right next door and this is the view from the room:

 The view of Fishermen’s Bastion from Hilton Budapest